issyl0/month-notes/README.md

-These month notes will only focus on my Homebrew/Linuxbrew maintenance, and possibly some other open source project contributions, but crucialy not my day job.
+These month notes will only focus on my Homebrew/Linuxbrew maintenance, and possibly some other open source project contributions, but crucially not my day job.
 However, given my day job is mostly commits to public repositories, they're easy to find if you're interested.